alexjwatts83/HotChocolateWithAspIdentity/README.md

 A project u

 ### GraphQL Project
-Is meant to be the main project which is a GraphQL project using Hot Chocolate
+Is meant to be the main project which is a GraphQL project using Hot Chocolate.

-## v1
+## v1.0
-Use an interface implementing EF dbcontext
+Use an interface implementing EF `DbContext`.

+### v1.1
+Use Services.

-## v2
+## v2.0
 Use Mediatr